-- 1.4.1 There are a number of factors which make the analysis of the inspection gradings complex over this reporting period.
-These factors include: - Improvements and changes to the inspection models and quality frameworks and this had meant that it is not possible to make direct comparisons across each year; - The number of inspections carried out within the local authority area varies from year to year; and - The selection of quality indicators and themes can vary from inspection to inspection.
+1.4.1 There are a number of factors which make the analysis of the inspection gradings complex over this reporting period.

+- 1.4.2 These factors include: - Improvements and changes to the inspection models and quality frameworks mean that it is more difficult to make direct comparisons between years; specifically, it is recognised that the Care Inspectorate have higher expectations of providers when undertaking inspections, in parallel with the introduction of the National Standard for Early Learning and Childcare; - The number of inspections carried out within the local authority area varies from year to year; and - The selection of Quality Indicators and themes can vary from inspection to inspection.

-2 SERVICES PROVIDING DAY CARE FOR CHILDREN
+2. SERVICES PROVIDING DAY CARE FOR CHILDREN

-- 2.1 This section presents an overview of the performance of services providing day care for children inspected over the past year (2018/19) where Perth and Kinross Council is the registered provider, and for services registered as partner providers2.
+- 2.1 This section presents an overview of the performance of services providing day care for children inspected over the past year (2019/20) where Perth and Kinross Council is the registered provider, and for services registered as partner providers.
 The Care Inspectorate Inspection Reports are reported to the Executive Sub-Committee of Lifelong Learning Committee by exception where any grading has been awarded an evaluation of unsatisfactory, weak or excellent.
-In the past year, 5 sevices have been reported for receiving excellent gradings.
-No services were graded as unsatisfactory or weak. - 2.2 All 38 inspections of services providing day care for children in 2018/19 were unannounced. - 2.3 To date in 2018/19, 91% of grades awarded were good or better, which is a slight decrease from 2017/18 (96%).
-The proportion of excellent and very good grades awarded is 53% in 2018/19, a decrease from 2017/18 (63%).
+In the past year, no services have been reported for receiving excellent gradings and one service was graded as weak. - 2.2 All 27 inspections of services providing day care for children in 2019/20 were unannounced. - 2.3 To date in 2019/20, 74% of grades awarded were good or better, which is a decrease from 2018/19 (91%).
+The proportion of excellent and very good grades awarded is 29% in 2019/20, a decrease from 2018/19 (55%).
 Appendix A provides further details and some interpretation of the figures.
-When looking at individual indicators, care must be used in interpretation as some may be evaluated much less than others and therefore subject to greater change from year to year. - 2.4 We continue to monitor, support and challenge all centres through a planned programme of improvement visits.
-Furthermore we are undertaking joint training and development work with colleagues in the Care Inspectorate to ensure we develop consistent approaches to our respective scrutiny roles where this is possible. - 2.5 Appendix B shows performance from 1 April 2013 to 26 February 2019 by Quality Theme for all inspected services providing day care.
-It is common for only certain quality indicators to be assessed during an inspection, therefore each quality indicator will likely have a different total number of assessments during a given time period. - 2.6 Overall, the Quality of Care and Support, and the Quality of Staffing show consistently high performance.
-The Quality of Environment measure has seen some reduction in the latest two years.
-This has been recognised in the Service's own quality assurance of establishments, with the intention of improving performance in this area.
-The Quality of Leadership and
+When looking at individual indicators, care must be used in interpretation as some may be evaluated much less than others and therefore subject to greater change from year to year. - 2.4 Appendix B shows performance from 1 April 2013 to 23 March 2020 by Quality Theme for all inspected services providing day care.
+It is common for only certain Quality Indicators to be assessed during an inspection; therefore, each quality indicator will likely have a different total number of assessments during a given time period.